-In this interview, Seattle-based artist Benjamin Moore discusses the origins of the American Studio Art Glass Movement, explaining how it benefited from the combination of traditional European techniques and an American attitude of collaboration and experimentation.
-Moore can be reached at his website, www.benjaminmooreglass.com.
+In 2010, we spoke with Seattle-based artist Benjamin Moore (1952-2021) about the origins of the American Studio Art Glass Movement and how it benefited from the combination of traditional European techniques and an American attitude of collaboration and experimentation.

 That’s when I met Dale Chihuly.
 He’s the founder of the Pilchuck Glass School, and at the time he was also head of the glass program at Rhode Island School of Design in Providence, Rhode Island.
 By the end of the summer he had offered me a graduate fellowship.

 Chihuly was one of my earliest and biggest influences.
 James Carpenter, who works exclusively on architectural glass projects now through Carpenter Design Associates in Manhattan, was another.

 After graduate school, I wanted to further develop my skills as a glassblower.
 Back in the ’70s, when I first got involved with glass we were all self-taught.
 There were no master craftsmen to show people how to make things.
 There was just a no-holds-barred attitude to using glass as a sculptural medium.